armscye/armscye/packages/logging/README.md

 - `debug`: Log a message at the DEBUG level.
 - `info`: Log a message at the INFO level.
-- `warn`: Log a message at the WARN level.
+- `warning`: Log a message at the WARNING level.
 - `error`: Log a message at the ERROR level.
 - `critical`: Log a message at the CRITICAL level.